The Tuckernuck Insider’s Guide to Washington, DC

 Dacha Beer Garden (Shaw, Navy Yard)

 The perfect spot to get your beer fix, this outdoor setting is ideal for a mid-week happy hour or a Saturday afternoon with friends.
-Choose from a wide selection of beers, cider, wine, and traditional Bavarian food.
+Choose from a wide selection of beers, cider, wine, cocktails, and traditional Bavarian food.

 The Eastern (Eastern Market/Capitol Hill)

 Located in the heart of Eastern Market on Capitol Hill, this charming neighborhood wine bar is walk-in only, so try putting your name down while you stroll around Eastern Market.
-Definitely order the “Sunset on the Eastern,” which is their delicious take on a classic Aperol spritz.
+Definitely order the “Sunset on the Eastern,” which is their delicious take on a classic Aperol Spritz.

-Death & Co (Shaw/Blagden Alley)
+Death & Co.
+(Shaw/Blagden Alley)

 Jane Jane (14th Street District)